Latest News

 Gold prices rise as US tariffs and shutdown uncertainty boost demand

-Gold prices rose Thursday, just below $4,000 an ounce.
-This was due to a weaker US dollar, a surge in demand for safe-haven assets, and concerns about a prolonged U.S. shutdown, as well as uncertainty regarding the legality and validity of tariffs.
+Gold prices rose on Thursday due to a weaker US dollar, a renewed demand for safe-haven assets and concerns about a long U.S. shutdown as well as uncertainty regarding tariffs.

-Dollar fell by 0.3%, after reaching a four-month peak in the previous session.
-This made gold more affordable for holders of other currencies.
-Benchmark U.S. Treasury yields for 10-year securities were down by 1.3%.
+Dollar fell by 0.5%, after reaching a four-month peak in the previous session.
+This made gold more affordable for foreign buyers.

-Peter Grant, senior metals analyst at Zaner Metals and vice president, said that the U.S. shutdown of government and the doubts of U.S. Supreme Court Justices about the legality and sweeping tariffs of U.S. Donald Trump are causing a "revival of the haven bid".
+Peter Grant, senior metals analyst at Zaner Metals and vice president, said that the U.S. shutdown of government and the doubts of U.S. Supreme Court Justices about the legality President Donald Trump's sweeping Tariffs are causing a "revival of the haven bid".
+"Gold is on track to have a decent end to the year.
+I would say that a target of $4,300-$4,400/oz seems reasonable."

 Gold is a good hedge in times of uncertainty.
 Gold is a non-yielding investment that also performs well in environments with low interest rates.